What Is Eczema? Types, Causes, Triggers and More

 - Excessive sweating

-Mental and emotional stress is another known trigger for eczema, and this can be a vicious cycle.
+Mental and emotional stress is another known trigger the condition, and this can be a vicious cycle.
 The initial stress that triggers an eczema flare-up often leads to more stress due to unpleasant symptoms and self-consciousness.

 When it comes to persistent skin rashes and irritation, you should see your doctor or dermatologist to get an accurate diagnosis and rule out other skin conditions.